browserengineering/book/book/chrome.md

         self.canvas.create_line(x2, 40, WIDTH, 40)
 ```

+The whole point of tab support is to have more than one tab around,
-We need a button to create a new tab.
-Let's put that on the left, with
+and for that we we need a button that creates a new tab.
+Let's put
-a big plus in the middle:
+that on the left of the tab bar, with a big plus in the middle:

 ``` {.python}
 class Browser: